sarahciston/codingcare/posts/notes.md

 ### 13 apr 22

+Randy Bass:
+>"we have reached the end of the era of assuming that the formal curriculum—composed of bounded, self-contained courses—is the primary place where the most significant learning takes place."

 Randy Bass would call this a "high-impact practice" in "co-curriculum" (via Holly).
 >"These practices also have high impact because they induce, according to George Kuh, student behaviors that lead to meaningful learning gains.
 The important student behaviors include the following: